peteanyaduba/certified-blockchain-developer-ipfs/install-ipfs.md

 42. Navigate back to your original terminal window.
 43. #### Using the CID <CID> obtained when adding meow.txt to the local node in the previous step, copy the files over to the MFS. ipfs files cp /ipfs/QmabZ1pL9npKXJg8JGdMwQMJo2NCVy9yDVYjhiHK4LTJQH /meow.txt
+44. Refresh the web console again
+45. The "meow.txt" file can now be seen.

 ## Install IPFS-Desktop